Kishalll/smart-socket/README.md

 ## Notes

-- **Prisma version**: This project uses Prisma 6.19.2 (pinned).
-Do not upgrade to v7 — it has breaking changes to datasource config.
+- **Prisma version**: This project uses Prisma 6.19.2.
+DO NOT UPGRADE TO v7 — it has breaking changes to datasource config.
 - **SQLite limitations**: Not suitable for production with concurrent writes.
 For production, switch to PostgreSQL or MySQL.
 - **Single-page app**: Navigation is handled via Zustand state, not Next.js file-based routing.